0

 Seed Sowing Depth: 1/2-1" deep

 Sowing Indoors: 3-4 weeks before last frost.
 Provide 70-85ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
-Transplant after last frost, 36-48" apart.
+Transplant after the last frost, 36-48" apart.

 How much does a packet plant: 12-15 foot single row, 3-5 hills

 Harvest: Before heavy frost.
-Determine ripeness when the skin has turned color and becomes dull dry.
+Determine ripeness when the skin has turned color and becomes dull and dry.
 You will be unable to create a dent when pressing your thumbnail into it.
 Leave two inches of the stem on the squash and manage carefully so there is no damage which can shorten storage life.
 Cure for 7-10 days in the sun to harden the rind and increase storage quality.
-Wipe any debris off skin before storing in a cool dark place with 50-55ºF temperatures and 50-65% humidity.
+Wipe any debris off the skin before storing it in a cool dark place with 50-55ºF temperatures and 50-65% humidity.